scaleoutsean/eseries-perf-analyzer/README.md

 This fork does not use WSP.
 Grafana is the same (3000/tcp), but InfluxDB is now exposed externally at 8086/tcp.
 The idea is to be able to run several collectors in various locations (closer to E-Series, for example) and send data to a centrally managed InfluxDB.

-To protect InfluxDB service open 8086/tcp to IP's or FQDNs where collector, dbmanager and Grafana run.
+To protect InfluxDB service open 8086/tcp to IP addresses or FQDNs where collector, dbmanager and Grafana run.
+If runs as one app on the same host or within Docker Compose/Kubernetes/Nomad, then no adjustments should be necessary.

 ### Add or remove a monitored array